Hanwha Solutions: Acquisitions and investments

 In November 2021, the company invested $100 million in Lancium Technologies, a Texas-based technology startup providing renewable-based electricity management service for energy-heavy devices.
-Established by Michael McNamara in 2017, the startup boasts technological prowess for decarbonizing electric grids with clean energy solutions.
-It has secured 150 million through funding from investing firms focusing on energy sectors.
+Established by Michael McNamara in 2017, the startup has secured 150 million through funding from investing firms focusing on energy sectors.

 Green hydrogen

 In December 2020, Hanwha Solutions pledged to build a green hydrogen plant in PyeongChang, Gangwon Province, as a part of its plan to create an ecosystem for the cleanest form of energy.
 Starting from late 2022, the plant aims to produce 290 tons of green hydrogen every year.

 Besides building a hydrogen manufacturing complex, the company also aims to develop advanced technology for hydrogen storage.
 In December 2020, it acquired US high-pressure tank maker Cimarron Composites and planned to invest $100 million through 2025.

 The company also seeks to enhance green hydrogen production capability with advanced electrolyte technology.